 A first level of due diligence is carried out internally, using public databases or specialized tools.
-In the event that this analysis reveals red flags, ENGIE carries out a so-called level 2 due diligence, either by the Due Diligence Bureau of the Ethics, Compliance & Privacy Department (the DDB Due Diligence Bureau) of ENGIE or via external service providers.
+In the event that this analysis reveals red flags, ENGIE carries out a so-called level 2 due diligence, either by the Due Diligence Bureau (DDB) of the Ethics, Compliance & Privacy Department of ENGIE or via external service providers.

 The due diligence is then recorded in a catalogue held by the same unit.

-Indeed, it is important to note that ENGIE has chosen to be part of an innovative trend by creating its own "team" of investigators (the DDB).
+Indeed, ENGIE has chosen to be part of an innovative trend by creating its own "team" of investigators (the DDB).
 It is made up of ENGIE employees who are specialised in economic intelligence and carry out due diligence using the same tools as specialised external service providers.

 This due diligence is implemented within the framework of several policies: